|

 regiment was in the western hills of South Carolina,

-far from direct com
+far from direct communication with Union headquarters:

 …We had literally fought every step of the way

-from Georgetown to Camden, and the enemy
+from Georgetown to Camden, and the enemy made a last

 desperate stand at this place (Boykin's Mill).
+No

 better position could be found for a defense, as the